vkumaresan/vkumaresan.github.io/aboutme.md

 Passionate about using data to observe and build products that improve human behavior.

-Avid sports fan, hip-hop aficionado, and enthusiast of all things food-related.
+Avid basketball fan, hip-hop aficionado, and enthusiast of all things food-related.

 Blog posts are also hosted on my Medium page, [Data in All Things](https://medium.com/data-in-all-things)